Cheerful young White teacher in sweater, smiles in class with students at desks

 5. Take care of yourself

+As you deal with the ups and downs of your new career, learn school policies and procedures, and deal with students who challenge you in ways you never anticipated, do not forget to take care of yourself both physically and emotionally.
+You need to stay healthy for your own sake, as well as that of your students.
 So eat right, get a good night’s sleep each night, and exercise to keep yourself in shape.
 To keep yourself in good shape emotionally, find a hobby or activity outside of school and look to friends and family for emotional support.
 Also, pace yourself at work.
 You don’t have to volunteer for every activity or work late every night.

 6. Remember it’s a learning experience

 On the flip side, remember that celebrating success is part of learning too.
 So don’t only pay attention when you make a mistake.
-Celebrate when you do something well, like when you make it through a particularly difficult lesson, find a way to reach a student with emotional problems, or actually get home by dinnertime for a whole week.
+Celebrate when you do something well, like when you make it through a particularly difficult lesson, find a way to reach a student with emotional problems, or get home by dinnertime for a whole week.

-Lastly, remember that no matter how much you plan your lessons and classroom time, how late you stay at school, how perfectly you build relationships with students and colleagues, or how many student activities you attend every week, you can’t do it all.
+No matter how much you plan your lessons and classroom time, how late you stay at school, how perfectly you build relationships with students and colleagues, or how many student activities you attend every week, you can’t do it all.
 Even the teachers who look like they can aren’t really doing it all.
+So follow these steps, be open to the highs and lows of the experience, and remember to relax every once in a while.
+And you can expect to end your first year of teaching excited about starting your second year.

 Like what you’re reading?